shuklaritvik06/adaptive-bitrate-streaming/README.md

 - [x] Serverless Framework
 - [x] AWS Secrets Manager

-## Future Improvements
+## Possible Improvements

 - AWS SNS For Notifications on Frontend
 - AWS RDS For Live Status to client
+- AWS Cloudfront to stream instead of S3

 This repository hosts the Adaptive Bitrate Streaming App, a web application designed for streaming media content using HTTP Live Streaming (HLS) technology.
 The app allows for efficient and adaptive bitrate streaming, providing a smooth and high-quality viewing experience across various devices and network conditions.
 With a focus on scalability and performance, the HLS Streaming App supports a wide range of media formats and ensures seamless playback for users.
 This project is ideal for developers looking to implement robust streaming solutions in their applications.